core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 | has-unique-proxy  | Like has-proxy, and using this proxy implies scheme and host of the target. | RFCthis     |
 {: #tab-iana title='New Link Relation types' }

+## Resource Types

+IANA is asked to add an entry into the "Resource Type (rt=) Link Target Attribute Values" registry under the Constrained RESTful Environments (CoRE) Parameters:

+\[ The RFC Editor is asked to replace any occurrence of TBDcore.proxy with the actually registered attribute value. \]

+Attribute Value: core.proxy

+Description: Forward proxying services

+Reference: \[ this document \]

+Notes: The schemes for which the proxy is usable may be indicated using the proxy-schemes target attribute as per {{generic-advertisements}} of \[ this document \].

 --- back